PavanRangani/docs/docs/prd/limited-partnership/activity.md

 ## Save as Draft activity
 ### System Rule
 - When some detail of an activity is pending to fill and the user wants to save it partially, then user can use `Save as Draft`.
 - System will not validate any mandatory field during the `Save as Draft` action and no task will be created for any investor.
 - Approved activity can't be saved as a draft.
+- New activity will always be added as a draft.
+It won't be approved directly.

 ### UX Rule
 - Shows `Save as Draft` action button in the add activity dialog or edit dialog.
 On click of the button, activity will be saved as draft.